Regional Adjustment Tools

 You can remove red-eye from photos using the tool in regional adjustments.

-1. Click Photo Director redeye32 Regional Adjustment Tools to open the remove red-eye tools.
+- Click to open the remove red-eye tools.